kmhoover/Hoover_Health/README.md

     - Application
           - Contains verified bundle identifier
           - If new, make user confirm they installed/okay with it
+          - Can I have user end process by clicking a button??
       - Bluetooth
           - List of safe/expected devices
+          - Can I have user disconnect bluetooth?

 Scans I want
 - Process run on startup